jarusll/the-logs/index.md

 date: 2022-03-24T00:00:00+05:30
 ---

+# 2022-08-28

+I'll need to get familiar with golang's env.

+Started playing `Death Stranding`.
+I played about an hour and I think this is my type of game given its atmospheric and visually pleasing.
+I am playing on easy since I want story and not combat.

 # 2022-08-27

 I am very relieved when the debugger is up.
 Messing around with go and ctags, let's hope I get the mini MVP up by tomorrow.